Slip and Fall Accidents in McAllen

 Visitors’ Status in McAllen Slip and Fall Accidents

-As mentioned, Texas law requires landowners to keep their property reasonably safe for visitors, which includes removing or fixing hazards that lead to slip and fall accidents.
-The specific obligations a property owner owes to visitors on his or her land depends on the visitor’s status.
-A visitor’s status may also impact a property owner’s financial liability for damages related to slip and fall accident injuries.
-Texas classifies visitors in three different categories, invitees, licensees, and trespassers.
+We’ve mentioned that Texas law requires landowners to keep their property reasonably safe for visitors, including removing or fixing hazards that lead to slip and fall accidents.
+The specific obligations a property owner owes to visitors on their land depends on the visitor’s status, which may also impact a property owner’s financial liability for damages related to slip and fall accident injuries.
+Texas classifies visitors in three categories: invitees, licensees, and trespassers.

 Licensees are an intermediate category of visitors who may or may not have explicit or implicit permission to visit another’s property.
 Invited licensees are primarily family members and other social guests.
 Licensees have many of the same rights as invitees under Texas law.
 Other invitees who have implied consent to visit the property include salespeople, postal workers, off-duty employees, and delivery persons.

 Trespassers enter another’s property without explicit or implicit permission from the landowner.
-Under Texas law, property owners only owe a duty to child trespassers—the duty to protect them from injury.
-Property owners are not liable for slip and fall injuries suffered by adult trespassers.
-However, landowners must not intentionally cause injury to adult trespassers.
+Under Texas law, property owners only owe a duty to child trespassers — to protect them from injury.
+Property owners are not liable for slip and fall accidents suffered by adult trespassers.
+But landowners must not intentionally cause injury to adult trespassers.

 Child Trespassers in Texas